 Developmental Movement Specialist

 Amanda grew up loving music and dance.
 She was surrounded by music from a very young age, but did not begin to learn dance technique until college.
 Because of this late start, she questioned everything.
 “How do I improve my turnout?
 How do my muscles work?
 How do I get my body to do what others have been doing since they were young?”
-These questions grew into a lifelong exploration of movement and wellness.
+These questions grew into a lifelong exploration of movement.
 Amanda studied yoga, Pilates, floor barre and various styles of dance, and finally found The Alexander Technique.
 One of her early teachers helped her understand that The Alexander Technique teaches awareness about the underpinnings of all movement, and therefore allows for a deepening in all other practices.
 Amanda’s skills improved and her desire to share what she knew through teaching blossomed.

-Amanda attended Alexander Technique teacher trainings at: Habit and Choice (Beret Arcaya), Balance Arts (Ann Rodiger) and The Dimon Institute (Ted Dimon and John Nicholls) and completed the 3-year, 1600 hour course in 2005.
-Professional Development includes a week-long continuing education course with Alex and Joan Murray in Urbana, IL in June 2012 and regular visits to Alexander Technique Milwaukee during her MFA program at UWM 2015-2016.
-She was a member of the Planning Committee for AmSAT’s 2013 Annual Conference and General Meeting in Chicago and currently serves on the Training Standards and Course Review Committee.
-Amanda completed her MFA in Dance at the University of Wisconsin-Milwaukee in August 2017.
-When she began in June 2015, the program was directed by fellow Alexander Technique teacher, Luc Vanier.
+Amanda attended Alexander Technique teacher trainings at: Habit and Choice (Beret Arcaya), Balance Arts (Ann Rodiger) and The Dimon Institute (Ted Dimon and John Nicholls) and completed the 3-year, 1600 hour course in 2006.
+She attended a week-long teacher refresher course with Alex and Joan Murray in Urbana, IL in June 2012 and made regular visits to Alexander Technique Milwaukee during graduate school at UWM 2015-2016.